|

 For encryption to be used, both NetModem Server and NetModem Client

-must both be configured to enable configuration and to negotiate a common
+must both be configured to enable encryption and to be able to negotiate

 On NetModem Server: